crownstone/website/04-jobs.md

 If you like embedded programming, this is the perfect challenge!
 Do you also like to work on algorithms?
 Even better!
 Do literature research, create a simulator, prototype your algorithm in Python, test your theories and finally implement your features in the Crownstone firmware!
-There are many challenges like improved indoor localization, in network localization, device classification, mesh traffic optimization etc. Our firmware is written in C++ and is open-source.
+There are many challenges like improved indoor localization, in-network localization, device classification, mesh traffic optimization, etc. Our firmware is written in C++ and is open-source.

 {% include snippets/job-vacancy-end job-id="software-engineer"%}